 Joined the Huntington University faculty in 2014.

-Dr. Beth O'Rourke, OTD, OTR/L, BCPR joined Huntington University in 2014 as an assistant professor.
-In 2016, Dr. O'Rourke was promoted to the Assistant Director of Academics and is currently serving as the Associate Professor and Capstone Coordinator.
-Her prior clinical work includes skilled nursing facility in Tennessee as the assistant rehabilitation director and OT services at a community hospital.
-Dr. O'Rourke has maintained her clinical practice with the adult and older adult population working at Lutheran Hospital since 2014 in the acute care setting.
-Dr. O'Rourke is assisting Dr. Ruth Ford, Program Director, in the role of the Assistant Director of Academics.
-In this role, Dr. O'Rourke provides program support on student issues, program development, and meeting ACOTE accreditation requirements.
+Dr. Beth O’Rourke, OTD, OTR/L, BCPR joined Huntington University in 2014 as an Assistant Professor.
+In 2018, Beth was promoted to Associate Professor.
+Beth’s prior clinical work includes a skilled nursing facility in Tennessee as the assistant rehabilitation director and PRN OT at a community hospital.
+Beth has maintained her clinical practice with the adult and older adult population working at Lutheran Hospital since 2014 in the acute care setting.
 The OTD program offers students the opportunity to earn a place in the Phi Theta Epsilon honors society.
-Dr. O'Rourke serves as the faculty advisor and assists students with community development and scholarly research.
+Beth serves as the faculty advisor and assists students with community development and scholarly research.

 In addition to her community contributions, Beth is working with the Fort Wayne Area Interprofessional Education Consortium.
-Dr. O'Rourke is collaborating with multiple universities in an effort to present and share the IPE experience to other education programs.
+Dr. O’Rourke is collaborating with multiple universities to present and share the IPE experience to other education programs.